Andrés Llinás

-Andrés Llinás Montejo (born 23 July 1997) is a Colombian professional footballer who plays as a centre-back for Millonarios and the Colombia national team.
+Andrés Llinás Montejo (born 23 July 1997) is a Colombian professional footballer who plays as a centre-back for Categoría Primera A club Millonarios and the Colombia national team.

 Club career

 Llinás began playing football with the youth academy of Millonarios at the age of 9 in 2006.
 He had two stints on loan with the youth academy of Real Madrid and Hellas Verona before returning to Millonarios.
 He made his professional and Copa Colombia as a late sub with Millonarios in a 1–1 Copa Colombia tie with Tigres on 30 April 2015.
 He spent the 2018 season on loan with Valledupar in the Categoría Primera B. Returning once more to Millonarios, and after strong performances extended his contract with the club on 30 December 2020.

+On June 24, 2023, he scored the tie in the final against Nacional, leaving 1 to 1 in the 90 minutes so that Millonarios later won the round 3 to 2, consecrating himself as an idol of the club after this.

 International career

 Llinás received his first call-up to the senior Colombia national team for a set of 2022 FIFA World Cup qualification in August 2021.
 He made his debut with them as a half-time sub in a 2–1 friendly win over Honduras on 16 January 2022.